bestel74/OVHKimsufiBuyer/README.md

 OVHKimsufiBuyer ask every 'n' seconds if the server you want is available.
+*Warning* if you go under 8 seconds per request, you will be banned for 7 hours.

-And when the dream comes true, it will open a new tab in your web-browser, simulating the click on the purchase button.
+When the dream comes true, it will open a new tab in your web-browser, simulating the click on the purchase button.

 BUT